PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 When you release a new version of your software, if the new version only contains bug fixes, it is a patch version and you increase the PATCH number.

-> Example: 3.5.28
+> Example: 3.5.27 => 3.5.28

 When you release a new version of your software, if the new version only contains bug fixes and new features, but everything that was working before still works, it is a minor version and you increase the MINOR number and reset the PATCH.

-> Example: 3.6.0
+> Example: 3.5.27 => 3.6.0

 When you release a new version of your software, if the new version number contains code changes that might break other software relying on it, it is a major version and you increase the MAJOR number and reset the MINOR and the PATCH numbers.

-> Example: 4.0.0
+> Example: 3.5.27 => 4.0.0

 <hr>

 As a developer who builds software relying on this project, when you see a new version number, you can see whether this is a patch, a minor or a major version.
 And consequently you know that:

-- If it's a patch version, upgrading to use the new version will bring no change in behavior, it will only bug fixes
+- If it's a patch version, upgrading to use the new version will bring no change in behavior, it will only bring bug fixes
-- If it's a minor version, upgrading to use the new version might bring new behaviors you can use but all behaviors you are using are still working
+- If it's a minor version, upgrading to use the new version might bring new behaviors you can use but all behaviors you are using are still usable
 - If it's a major version, you need to check what has been changed to see whether you need to adjust your code

 This is very useful for developers.
-Being able, from just the version number, to understand the impact this change can have on the very software that you are building is critical!
+Being able, from the version number, to understand the impact this change can have on your software is very useful!

 ### Why do projects introduce BC breaks ?